-Online College vs On-Campus: Pros and Cons
+Online College VS On-Campus: Pros & Cons

 The pursuit of higher education has changed considerably over the last twenty years.
 It used to be that going to university or college meant getting into a car, traveling to a campus, finding living arrangements, and actually attending a physical school!
 There were night courses available way back when, but even those still involved going to a physical classroom.

 Now that has changed with the Internet providing access to just about everything one needs to be a student online.
 This, however, hasn’t resulted in everyone forgoing a regular education for an online one.
 So, why do people still go to physical universities and what are the advantages and disadvantages of both?
 Let the debate between online college vs on-campus commence!

 - Online means never having to leave the comfort of home.
 Yes, this means that a student can go from having to get up, take a shower, get ready, and then head out the door to just getting out of bed!
 Getting lectures at home means one can do it in one’s pajamas.

 - There are no traveling expenses.
 Whether it’s gas or bus tickets, commuting costs money and being able to take classes at home means saving money before you even get started in the morning!

 - It’s also more environmental.
 A physical building uses power, cars and buses need fuel.
 Online classes only require the power to light up a room and a computer.
 That’s it.

 - Tuition is usually less expensive.
 Because of the reasons mentioned above, an online course doesn’t require the same resources to run, making the course, itself, cheaper.
 They can pass the savings onto the student, and that means lower tuition fees.

 - No student fees.
 Some universities still might charge these, but most student fees are levied by the student-government.
 Those fees are usually charged to pay for the resources that a student usually has on-campus, but they aren’t available online.
 So, fees may not disappear, altogether, but they should be lower.